HTTP Cookie

 Name name String The HTTP cookie name.

-Path path Path Name The path of the HTTP cookie.
+Path path String The path of the HTTP cookie.

 SameSite samesite String The cookie attribute that lets servers specify whether/when cookies are sent with cross-site requests.
 Values are: Strict, Lax or None